OllieJones/index-wp-mysql-for-speed/readme.txt

 <h4>What's new in version 1.4.1?</h4>

 Since the first release, our users have told us about several more opportunities to speed up their WooCommerce and core WordPress operations.
 We've added keys to the `meta` tables to help with searching for content, and to the `users` table to look people up by their display names.
 And, you can now upload saved Monitors so we can see your slowest queries.
-We'll use that information to impprove future versions.
+We'll use that information to improve future versions.
 Thanks, dear users!

 <h4>How do I use this plugin?</h4>